Serbia Centre: 2022–present

 After its inception, it cooperated with the Democratic Party (DS), Together, and Green–Left Front opposition parties.
 Its offices in Vranje were attacked by an unknown group of assailants in February 2023.
 SRCE supported the mass protests that began after the Belgrade school shooting and Mladenovac and Smederevo shootings in May 2023.
 In August 2023, SRCE, DS, and Together signed a cooperation agreement.
-SRCE became part of the Serbia Against Violence (SPN) coalition in October 2023, a coalition of political parties organising the 2023 protests.
+SRCE became part of the Serbia Against Violence (SPN) coalition in October 2023, which were organising the 2023 protests.
 SPN announced that it would contest the parliamentary, Vojvodina provincial, and Belgrade City Assembly elections, all scheduled for 17 December 2023.
 In the parliamentary election, SPN won 65 seats, nine of which went to SRCE.

 When the National Assembly of Serbia and Assembly of Vojvodina were constituted, the SPN split into several parliamentary groups.
 The City Assembly of Belgrade, on the other hand, was not constituted because the quorum was not met during its constitutive session.
 A new Belgrade City Assembly election was then called for 2 June.
-SPN dissolved shortly after; SRCE opted to not to take part in the election.
+SPN dissolved shortly after; SRCE opted not to take part in the election.

-Since the beginning of the student-led anti-corruption protests, SRCE has supported the students.
+Since the beginning of the student-led anti-corruption protests in 2024, SRCE has supported the students.
 Following the resignation of Miloš Vučević as prime minister of Serbia in 2025, SRCE was one of the parties that supported the formation of a transitional government as an end to the crisis started by the protests.
-The signatories said that according to their plan, the transitional government would fulfill student demands, organise free and fair elections, and revise the voter list.
+The signatories said that according to their plan, the transitional government would fulfil student demands, organise free and fair elections, and revise the voter list.
 SRCE has additionally called for early parliamentary elections.
 In May 2025, Slobodan Ilić, a member of parliament, left SRCE, reducing their presence to eight seats.

+In June 2026, SRCE became part of the Platform for a European Serbia coalition, alongside the Party of Freedom and Justice and Movement of Free Citizens.